azzy9/plugin.git.browser/README.md

 <br />
 *Note: this is still not functional*<br />
 To Do:<br />
-- Update the github API to push the key in teh header rather than a query parameter
+- Update the github API to push the key in the header rather than a query parameter
 - Go through properly to make sure there is no errors